 Important note: there are a lot of differences between Procreate and Illustrator.
 We could go on and on discussing all of the nuances between the two programs.
 This post is not a comprehensive list of every functionality.
 It’s intended to give you a bird’s eye view of the most significant differences so that you can decide which one you need and whether you need both.

 Where Illustrator Shines Over Procreate

 Illustrator creates vector designs, which means that they can be scaled up or down without becoming pixelated or losing quality.
-Even though there’s an Illustrator Draw app for tablets, Illustrator is mainly used on desktop computers.
+Even though there’s an Illustrator Draw app for tablets, Illustrator is well known as a desktop program.